kyma-project/modulectl/docs/contributor/migration-guide.md

 ## Deprecations and Changes

-In the following, the key changes between Kyma CLI and `modulectl` are briefly described.
+Look at the key changes between Kyma CLI and `modulectl`.

-1. **New command**
+1. **New Command**

-   - The new module create command is `modulectl create`, use `modulectl create -h` for detailed description.
+   - The new command for module creation is `modulectl create`, use `modulectl create -h` for a detailed description.

 2. **Release Channel Configuration**

    - **Deprecated**: The **.channel** field is no longer required in the config file.
-   - **New Approach**: Release Channel is configured separately in the [ModuleReleaseMeta](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/contributor/resources/05-modulereleasemeta.md).
+   - **New Approach**: The release channel is configured separately in the [ModuleReleaseMeta CR](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/contributor/resources/05-modulereleasemeta.md).

 3. **Manifest and Default CR data**